mark-fogle/udacity-dend-capstone/README.md

 In addition to these two checks, foreign key constraints were used to ensure data integrity between the dimension tables and the fact table.

 ## Questions

+We are asked to answer how we would approach the problem differently under the following scenarios:

+* If the data was increased by 100x.
+  * I had no trouble processing the data while in development using Postgres and pandas on a single machine.
+Primarily the partitioning of the data makes this work.
+If the data were increased 100x, then we should be able to easily handle it using Spark and Redshift and scaling the clusters as needed.
+Since the immigration data was provided in files of one month at a time, I assume we would be processing that through Spark, breaking it down into day partitions, and then backfilling through the Airflow pipeline one day at a time.
+* If the pipelines were run on a daily basis by 7am.
+  * The pipeline is already set to run daily.
+The time taken to process a day is a matter of minutes.
+We might modify the scheduling to a specific time of day and introduce an SLA in Airflow to ensure jobs are completed in a timely manner and adjust accordingly.
+* If the database needed to be accessed by 100+ people
+  * Amazon Redshift as a data warehouse should have no issues with this and can be scaled as needed.

+## Data Usage

+**TO DO**: Provide query examples and charts

+## Setup Instructions

+**TO DO**: Provide instructions to set up environment